MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 Don't install software on jump boxes, build agents, that doesn't participate in the processing of a transaction or provides observability for compliance requirements, such as security agents.
 This recommendation also applies to the cluster entities such as DaemonSet, pods, and so on.
 Make sure all installations are detected and logged.

+### Requirement 2.3
-### Requirement 2.3&mdash;Encrypt all non-console administrative access using strong cryptography.
+Encrypt all non-console administrative access using strong cryptography.

 #### Your responsibilities